Hosting and bandwidth provided by MacAce.net.

 If you're not sure if you have a "Late 2010" or "Mid-2011" MacBook Air, EveryMac.com has hand documented that the 11-Inch and 13-Inch "Late 2010" and "Mid-2011" MacBook Air models share the A1370 and A1369 Model Numbers, respectively (which is visible on the bottom in tiny text toward the hinge), and can be collectively identified externally this way.
 As they also share SSD storage, this is sufficient identification for this upgrade.

-EveryMac.com's Ultimate Mac Lookup feature additionally can identify these MacBook Air models by the last four characters of their Serial Numbers.
+Finally, EveryMac.com's Ultimate Mac Lookup feature additionally can uniquely identify these MacBook Air models by their serial numbers.

 Upgrade Obstacles & SSD Details

 Apple definitely does not intend for end users to upgrade the internal storage on these models themselves.
-In fact, the company has used obscure "Pentalobe" screws to make access more difficult.
+In fact, the company has used obscure "Pentalobe" or "Five Point Torx" screws to make access more difficult.

 Although access may be more challenging than it needs to be, as first spotted by AnandTech's Anand Lai Shimpi, the flash storage used in these MacBook Air models has an industry-standard mini SATA connector.
 When this Q&A was first published on November 9, 2010, EveryMac.com speculated that upgrades theoretically should be possible assuming that they had not been blocked in software.
 Thankfully, this speculation turned out to be correct and Apple has not blocked upgrades.